charlie1972/swgoh-automation/README.md

 You can tune the execution's speed.
 If the fastest setting creates desynchronizations, try slowing it down a little.
 Your mileage may vary.

+### Bronzium Tab
-### Bronzium Daily
+#### Bronzium Daily
 This feature automatically collects your daily bronziums.
 You need to run it while the game is in the bronzium buying screen.
 It clicks on the "Free" button whenever it appears until there are no more free Bronziums to collect.

-It does not take any argument.

-### Bronzium Ally Points
+#### Bronzium Ally Points
 This feature spends your ally points by repeatedly buying bronziums.
 You need to run it while the game is in the bronzium buying screen.

-There is one argument:
-* The ally point threshold at which the execution stops.
+Its argument is the ally point threshold at which the execution stops.
 Numbers as displayed in the game are accepted (for example: 100K).

+### Mods Tab
+#### Working directory
+This directory contains all files that are used for mods moving:
+* JSON progress files
+* HTML files that contain mods moves
+* Move mods tracking
+* Move mods reports

+#### Progress file
+This file is obtained from the Mod Optimizer.
+After fetching your data, click on **Save my progress**.
+Your browser will save a file named **modsOptimizer-\<date\>.json**.
+Move it to the working directory and press **Refresh** to see it appear.

-### Read Unequipped Mods
+#### Read Unequipped Mods
-This feature enriches the mods retrieved by the Mod Optimizer.
-You need to run it while being in the mod screen of any of your characters.
+This feature enriches the mods retrieved by the Mod Optimizer, that contain only equipped mods.
+You must have a valid progress file in the working directory.
+You also need to run it while being in the mod screen of any of your characters.

-Before running this feature, you must create a progress file by using **Save my progress** in the Mod Optimizer.

-There are two arguments:
-* The name of the aforementioned file containing your progress
-* Your 9-digit ally code

-You can browse the file system to get the file.
-Pressing the **Load** button tries to load the file and retrieve all ally codes in the file.

 This feature reads through all your mods, then enriches the progress file with the unequipped mods.
-It writes a new file with the prefix "enriched", in the same directory as the original file.
-It ignores mods that are not level 15, and ones that have 4 dots or lower.
+It writes a new file with the prefix "enriched", in the working directory.
+It only reads mods that are level 15 and have 5 or 6 dots.

 You should then import this new file in the Mod Optimizer by using **Restore my progress** in the Mod Optimizer.
 You can check the unequipped mods are loaded by exploring them in the Mod Optimizer.

 Performance: reading 300 unequipped mods takes approximately 10 minutes.

-### Move Mods
+#### Move Mods
 This feature moves the mods according to the Mod Optimizer recommendations.
 You need to run it while being in the **Character Mods** screen (Home > Characters > Mods).

-Before running this feature, you must save the recommendations in a file:
+Before running this feature, you must make and save recommendations.
+For each recommendation:
+* Setup your mod configuration
+* Run **Optimize my mods!**
 * In the recommendation screen, make sure you have the default options:
   * Organize mods by: Assigned Character
   * Show mods as: Sets